mrnrc/Azure-cicdi/Architecture.md

 ### 2.1.
 Resource Group

-A single Azure Resource Group named `rg-cicd-free-tier` will be created in the `eastus` region.
+A single Azure Resource Group named `rg-cicd-free-tier` will be created in the `westus2` region.
 This group will contain all resources, providing a logical boundary for management, policy assignment, and cleanup.

 - **Terraform Resource**: `azurerm_resource_group.cicd`
 - **Tagging Strategy**: All resources within this group will be tagged with `Environment=Production`, `ManagedBy=Terraform`, and `CostCenter=FreeTier` for governance and tracking.